Choosing an egg incubator

-Firstly, there is no such thing as a set-and-forget incubator.
-Even the most advanced incubators need some hands-on work, daily observation of temperature and candling of eggs.
+A set-and-forget egg incubator does not exist.
+Even the most advanced egg incubators need hands-on work such as daily observation of temperature and candling of eggs.

-Secondly, there is no “best” incubator for all situations as what is the “best” for you may not suit another.
-The incubator hatch rate is determined by factors including quality of fertile eggs, user experience, breeder bird’s diet, egg storage and handling conditions, breeder genetics and more.
+There is no “best” egg incubator for all situations as what is the “best” for you may not suit another.
+Egg incubator hatch rate is determined by factors including quality of fertile eggs, user experience, breeder bird’s diet, egg storage and handling conditions, breeder genetics and more.

 –Rcom 3 will hold up to 3 chicken eggs or 7 quail eggs